Commercial Air Transportation

 For a state employee to be reimbursed for a commercial air transportation expense, the employee must provide proof that the expense was incurred.
 A complete passenger receipt issued by a commercial airline company or an itinerary issued by the company or a travel agency serves this purpose.

-A passenger receipt or itinerary that has been altered by any person other than the entity issuing the receipt or itinerary is unacceptable.
-A receipt or itinerary that additional information has been added to is considered unaltered if the information does not conflict with the original information on the receipt.
+A passenger receipt or itinerary that was altered by any person (other than the entity issuing the receipt or itinerary) is unacceptable.
+A receipt or itinerary with additional information added is considered “unaltered” if the information does not conflict with the original information on the receipt.